-Once the GNP was added to the resin, it was mixed by hand to wet all the GNP and prevent dust and loss of material.
-The beaker containing resin and GNP was placed under a Ross High Shear Mixer, and the blade was adjusted so that it was centered and close to the bottom of the beaker.
-The resin and GNP were mixed at 3000 rpm for 1 hr.
-The beaker was moved to the sonicator (Branson 2510) and sonicated for 1 hr at the sonicator's frequency of 40 Hz.
-After sonication, the hardener was added, and the mixture was mixed in the Ross mixer at 1000 rpm for 3 min.
-75 ml of ethyl acetate was added to the mixture, which was then mixed for 3 min at 1500 rpm.
-The GNP/resin/hardener/ethyl acetate mixture was poured into the lined reservoir on the prepregger, and processed the same way as the carbon fiber/neat epoxy (description in Section 7.2.1).
+Once the GNP was added to the resin, it was mixed by hand with a popsicle stick to wet all the GNP and prevent dust and loss of material.
+The beaker containing resin and GNP was placed under the Ross High Shear Mixer, and the blade was adjusted so that it was centered and close to the bottom of the beaker.
+The resin and GNP were mixed at 3000 rpm for 1 hour.
+The beaker was moved to the sonicator (Branson 2510) and sonicated for 1 hour at the sonicator's frequency of 40 Hz.
+After dispersion of the GNP, the hardener was added, and the mixture was mixed in the Ross mixer at 1000 rpm for 3 min.
+75 ml of ethyl acetate was added to the mixture, which was then mixed for 3 minutes at 1500 rpm.
+The GNP/resin/hardener/ethyl acetate mixture was poured into the lined reservoir on the prepregger, and processed the same way as the carbon fiber/neat epoxy (description above).

-The prepreg tape was cut to fabricate both $[0]{12}$ and $[+45, -45]{3s}$ panels and hand-laid on an aluminum tool for autoclave cure.
-Nonporous teflon was placed on the tool, followed by stacked prepreg tape.
+The prepreg tape was cut to fabricate both [0]12 and [+45, -45]3s panels and hand-laid on an aluminum tool for autoclave cure.
+Non-porous teflon was placed on the tool, followed by stacked prepreg tape.
 Cork tape was placed around the laminate to limit resin flow.
-Nonporous teflon was placed on the laminate stack, followed by a 1/8 thick aluminum caul plate.
+Non-porous teflon was placed on the laminate stack, followed by a 1/8th thick aluminum caul plate.
 Breather cloth was placed over the caul plate, followed by a vacuum bag.
-The panels were cured in an autoclave using the following cure cycle: Ramp to 250 °F at 5 °F per minute, hold at 250 °F for 2 hr, ramp to 350 °F at 5 °F per minute, and hold for 2 hr.
+The panels were cured in an autoclave using the following cure cycle: Ramped to 250 °F at 5 °F/minute.
+Subsequently held at 250 °F for 2 hours, followed by a ramp to 350 °F at 5 °F/minute and hold for 2 hours.
 Finally, the panels were cooled to room temperature.
 During the ramp to 350 °F, the pressure was increased from 0 to 85 psi.
 Vacuum was held throughout the cure cycle.
-Neat epoxy and GNP/epoxy composites without carbon fiber were previously fabricated as described elsewhere (Ref.
-38).
+Neat epoxy and GNP/epoxy composites without carbon fiber were previously fabricated as described elsewhere.